The Most important lab tests every midlife woman should know about

 These provide valuable information about liver function, kidney function, blood counts, electrolytes, and overall health.

-The problem isn’t that they’re unimportant.
+The issue isn’t that they’re unimportant.

-The problem is that they’re often the only tests being reviewed.
+It’s that they’re often the only tests being reviewed.

 Menopause isn’t simply a hormone transition.